ogosselet/xctools/docs/briefing.rst

 - information reliability: a source might provide more precise information for a specific region (FIRs) of interest
 - service continuity: it is possible that a source change the format of the data and that the XCTools community needs some time to rework the relevant module

-=> it is required to be able to switch an application to an alternate source of briefing.
+=> it is required to have the capability to switch quickly an application from one source of briefing to another.

 We expect contributions from the community if other sources are required.